ThatsVie/ThatsVie/README.md

 ## 🎨 What I bring to the table:

 - **Full-stack development:**
-  From frontend to backend, I build everything with accessibility and usability in mind.
-Proficient in HTML, CSS, JavaScript, and Python, I ensure each project is functional, responsive, and user-friendly.
+  From frontend to backend, I build everything with accessibility, usability, and scalability in mind.
+Proficient in HTML, CSS, JavaScript, Python, and Node.js, I ensure each project is functional, responsive, and user-friendly.
+Recent projects have deepened my experience with backend frameworks, RESTful and GraphQL APIs, and database integration.

 - **Creative design:**
-  I generate custom illustrations and images to give projects a unique look, using tools like DALL-E to create visuals that resonate with users.
+  I create custom illustrations and images to give projects a unique look, using tools like DALL-E to generate visuals that resonate with users.
+I prioritize cohesive, visually appealing designs that enhance the user experience.

-- **Automated workflows:**
+- **Automated workflows and process optimization:**
-  By leveraging tools like Google Apps Script, I automate processes, making projects efficient and reducing manual labor.
+  By leveraging tools like Google Apps Script, GitHub Actions, and custom scripts, I streamline workflows, making projects efficient and reducing manual labor.
+This includes automating data processing and task management in full-stack applications.

 - **Purpose-driven development:**
-  Every project I work on has a clear intention, whether it’s showcasing the diversity of love or creating tools that enhance productivity.
-I believe in using technology to make a meaningful impact.
+  Each project I work on has a clear purpose, from building platforms that celebrate diversity to developing productivity tools.
+I’m committed to using technology to make a meaningful impact, prioritizing accessibility and inclusivity in all aspects of development.

+- **Backend expertise and scalable architecture:**
+  I’ve gained extensive experience with backend technologies, including Express.js, MongoDB, Redis, and queuing systems, as well as designing and implementing RESTful and GraphQL APIs.
+I focus on building secure, robust, and scalable architectures that handle real-world demands.

 - **Passion for tutorials and detailed documentation:**
-  I take pride in creating detailed README.md files for every project, complete with usage instructions and tutorials, making it easier for others to learn and build upon my work.
+  I take pride in creating comprehensive README.md files and documentation for every project, complete with setup guides, usage instructions, and tutorials.
+This focus on documentation makes it easier for others to learn from and build upon my work.

 ---